bluecmd/fortigate_exporter/README.md

 An alternative to using this exporter is to use generic SNMP polling, e.g. using a Prometheus SNMP exporter ([official](https://github.com/prometheus/snmp_exporter), [alternative](https://github.com/dhtech/snmpexporter)).
-Note that there are limitations (e.g. [1](https://kb.fortinet.com/kb/documentLink.do?externalID=FD47703)) in what Fortigate supports querying via SNMP.
+Note that there are limitations (e.g. [1](https://kb.fortinet.com/kb/documentLink.do?externalID=FD47703)) in what FortiGate supports querying via SNMP.

+## Legal

+Fortinet®, and FortiGate® are registered trademarks of Fortinet, Inc.

+This is not an official Fortinet product.